 The original trail, that was a Roman road, stretched from modern-day Mérida to Astorga.
 Though, in Zamora we can follow the Camino Sanabrés or Mozárabe to Santiago de Compostela.
 There are more than 40 stages, almost 1,000 km approximately, which make this route the longest of all the caminos to Santiago.
 This is, undoubtedly, a unique way to discover Spain from south to north and admire the great difference in their culture and architecture.
 For instance, you can get to know the Islamic past of Spain.
 This path will allow you to visit wonderful cities, some of them World Heritage Sites, as the old town of Cáceres, the Archaeological Site of Merida, The Catedral and Alcazar de Sevilla, and the old town of Salamanca.

 8. The Finisterre Camino (or Camino de Finisterre)

 It is the only Camino de Santiago route that does not finish in Santiago de Compostela.
 It starts there!

 The Finisterre Way is part of the Jacobean routes, but it has many particularities that make it different.
 On the one side, it is the shortest Camino de Santiago route (less than 100 km!).
 On the other side, the route has a pagan origin, even before Christianity itself!
 Both the Celts and the Romans found Finisterre as a mystical place, and many cultures considered it as an altar to the God of the sun.
 Also, the Finisterre Camino has its own credential and its own Pilgrim Certificate: the Finisterrana.

-10. The English Way or Camino Inglés
+10. The Aragonese Way (or Camino Aragonés)

 Are you thinking about walking the Camino de Santiago?
+Contact us!
 Do you still have doubts about the best route to choose?
 Would you like to receive a tailor made itinerary?
 Please do not hesitate to fill in the form below!